Key Takeaways

-2. The FICO® Score you get from Discover is based on key categories like payment history, amounts owed, length of credit history, new credit, types of credit, and other information in your TransUnion® Credit report.
+The FICO® Score you get from Discover is based on key categories like payment history, amounts owed, length of credit history, new credit, types of credit, and other information in your TransUnion® credit report.

 How to check your FICO® Score for free

-Discover cardmembers can get their free Credit Scorecard with your FICO® Credit Score, and more.
-Viewing your Credit Scorecard will never impact your FICO® Score.1
+Discover cardmembers can get your free Credit Scorecard with your FICO® Credit Score and more.
+Viewing your Credit Scorecard will never impact your FICO® Score.
+1

 Not a Discover cardmember?
-See if you’re pre-approved for a credit card.
-It’s fast and easy and doesn’t harm your credit to check.
+Easily see if you’re pre-approved for a Discover card with no impact to your credit score.2

 Why should I check my FICO® Score?